 About Mitch McConnell

-Mitch McConnell is the Senate Majority Leader.
-Elected to that position unanimously by his Republican colleagues first in 2014 and again in 2016, he is only the second Kentuckian to ever serve as Majority Leader in the U.S. Senate.
+From 2015 to 2021, McConnell served as Senate Majority Leader.
+He is only the second Kentuckian to ever be Majority Leader of the U.S. Senate.
 The first, Senator Alben Barkley, led the Democrats from 1937 to 1949.

-Senator McConnell previously served, again by the unanimous vote of his colleagues, as the Republican Leader from the 110th through the 113th Congresses and as the Majority Whip in the 108th and 109th Congresses.
-McConnell also served in leadership as chairman of the National Republican Senatorial Committee during the 1998 and 2000 election cycles.
+McConnell previously served in leadership as the Majority Whip in the 108th and 109th Congresses and as chairman of the National Republican Senatorial Committee during the 1998 and 2000 election cycles.

 TIME Magazine named him one of the